Ventura Workers’ Compensation Lawyer

 Compensation for California Workplace Accidents

 While settling for workers’ compensation could be the easiest way to get paid after a work-related incident, it may not be the best way to get full recovery.
 If another party caused your injury or illness through a breach of duty of care, you could be eligible for greater compensation through the civil justice system in California.
 Accepting a fast settlement from your employer’s workers’ compensation insurer might not be in your best interest.
-Speak to a personal injury lawyer in Ventura before deciding which legal route to take.
+If injured on someone else’s property, speak to a Ventura premises liability lawyer before deciding which legal route to take.

 You may have grounds to bring a lawsuit against your employer instead of filing for workers’ comp if your employer reasonably could have prevented your accident.
 A lawsuit could end in greater recovery for you and your family, including punitive damages, pain and suffering compensation, and the reimbursement of 100% of your lost wages.
 You may be eligible for both workers’ comp and a personal injury verdict if someone other than your employer caused your accident, such as a product manufacturer or property owner.
 Before you settle for less than you deserve, contact an attorney to discuss your legal options in detail.